Groundhogg CRM $20/month - $80/month

 Even when I was working in corporate IT, problems did not exist only in ideal working hours.
 You often had to make changes or fix problems outside of those working hours.

-So the idea that customer shouldn’t expect any support at all outside of those hours is really troublesome.
+So the idea that customers shouldn’t expect any support at all outside of those hours is really troublesome.
 Web businesses, in particular, operate 24×7 for 365 days of the year.